jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 `33` cats?!
 Good grief!
 As it turns out, Python allows string values to be repeated using the asterisk/star (`*`) operator.
-Instead of performing `3 * 2`, the expression we’ve inadvertently performed is `"3" * 2`, which is the same as `"3" + "3"`, which is the same as `"33"`.
+Instead of performing `3 * 2`, the expression we've inadvertently performed is `"3" * 2`, which is the same as `"3" + "3"`, which is the same as `"33"`.
 If we properly cast `cats` to an `int` before multiplying, we get the proper result and we have "debugged" the program.